A lot or a little?

 What parents need to know

-Parents need to know that this movie is extremely raunchy for a PG-13, with constant jokes about penis size, plus jokes about lesbian porn stars who enjoy three-way sex, a drag queen prostitute, a mentally ill girl, masturbation, premature ejaculation, flatulence, and prison rape.
-It has comic violence.
+Parents need to know that Anger Management is a 2003 comedy in which Jack Nicholson plays a therapist who uses unusual methods to treat his unwilling subject, played by Adam Sandler.
+This movie is extremely raunchy for a PG-13, with constant jokes about penis size, plus jokes about lesbian porn stars who enjoy three-way sex, a drag queen prostitute, a mentally ill girl, masturbation, premature ejaculation, flatulence, and prison rape.
+It has comic violence --tasing, fistfights, bar fights.
 Characters drink and smoke.
+A character claims to be from a town in Germany called "Lickin Zee Dickin."
+There's frequent profanity, including "f--k."

 What's the story?